CodeforKarlsruhe/farmshops.eu/README.md

 - Redesign (new Menu)
 - Internationalization + aditional countries
 - Search function
-- Migration to a modern framework (likely react)
+- Migration to a JS framework (likely react)

 Help, bug reports and ideas are always welcome :)